Fauna Dev

 fauna/faunadb

-3. As a single developer node with persisted data and logs:
+Single developer node with persisted data and logs

 docker run --rm --name faunadb -p 8443:8443 -p 8084:8084 \